Icinga/ansible-playbooks/doc/getting-started.md

 `ansible-playbook site.yml -i inventory.ini`

 During the execution the role will take care of all the tasks required to install and configure Icinga2 with Plugins.
-Here's a list of the tasks executed by **icinga2-ansible-no-ui** role:

-* Get Icinga2 Apt Key for Debian OS family
-* Get Debmon Apt Key for Debian OS family (Debian)
-* Get Icinga2 Apt Repos for Debian OS family
-* Get Debmon Apt Repo for Debian OS family (Debian)
-* Install Icinga2 on Debian OS family
-* Install Requirements on RedHat OS family (Fedora)
-* Enable Epel on RedHat OS family (RH6)
-* Enable Epel on RedHat OS family (RH7)
-* Get Icinga2 Yum Key on RedHat OS family
-* Get Icinga2 Yum Repo on RedHat OS family (Fedora)
-* Get Icinga2 Yum Repo on RedHat OS family
-* Install Icinga2 on RedHat OS family
-* Copy Main Icinga2 Configuration
-* Copy Check Commands Configuration
-* Start Icinga2

 ### Setting up Icinga2 alongside Classic UI